 A career as an electrician requires you to be technically skilled and have excellent communication skills.
 You should have good color vision, as all wiring is identified by color.
 The wiring insulation has special markings that are specific to wire colors.
 In order to know which wires belong to which circuit, you can use a wiring schematic.
 Troubleshooting electrical problems requires a critical mind and a great deal of physical stamina.
-A well-trained Electrician Boca Raton is highly skilled in all of these areas.
+A well-trained electrician is highly skilled in all of these areas.

 The skills required for this occupation include reading blueprints and using power tools to test wiring.
 Licensed electricians are also skilled in using electrical testing equipment such as voltmeters and ohmmeters.
 Electrical contractors must also have good knowledge of state and local building codes to prevent dangerous situations.
 An electrician should be able to install and repair wiring before it gets hidden behind walls.
 Electrical contractors can also perform electrical repairs and replace lighting fixtures or motors.

 Many electricians pursue an apprenticeship program that requires approximately four to five years of study.
 These programs include 576 hours of classroom training and 8,000 hours of on-the-job training.
 Once you complete an apprenticeship, most states require you to become licensed.
 There are many different types of licensing procedures to become a licensed electrician.
 To be licensed, you must complete a licensing examination.
 You can also go to an accredited technical college to learn more about the trade.
 Electrical courses include math, circuitry, and safety practices.
 Those who want to specialize in a specific electrical field also take courses in blueprint reading.